Norwegian Gravlaks and Hoffmeister Sauce

 Cover fillets with plastic wrap.

-Wrap a board (slightly larger than salmon) in plastic and place over fish.
+Wrap a board (slightly larger than salmon) in plastic and place it over fish.
 Place weight (4 cans about 4 pounds or more) on board to press down.

 Place salmon fillets skin side down and cut even thin slices at an angle.